Westwood-S/Battlecode21-Frontend-PSU/README.md

 The body of a doc comment should begin with a one-sentence summary of the type or member being documented.
 After that, a doc comment can contain any number of other paragraphs, each of which begins with a special doc-comment tag, such as @author, @param, @returns, @exception and @throws etc.

+Add doc comment to api.js

 Remove unneccessary comments.

 ### Format the code base

 Use the Prettier extension in vscode for formatting.
-It can reduce spaces inside bracket, reduce whitespaces, automatically add semicolon at the end of every line, indent with tabs instead of spaces etc,.
-Also the tab width should be set to 2 and line width to 120.
+It can reduce spaces inside bracket, remove extra whitespaces, automatically add semicolon at the end of every line, indent with tabs instead of spaces etc,.
+Also the tab width is set to 2 and line width is 120.

 Close extra line break, as it means the code block before and after the line break have different functionalities.